luna-pink/.github/profile/README.md

-Novalean is the an upcoming selfbot for 2023.
+Novalean is an upcoming selfbot for 2023.
 Reliable and functional.